liqotech/liqo/docs/features/offloading.md

 Specifically, the virtual kubelet automatically propagates the negotiated configuration into the *capacity* and *allocatable* entries of the node status.

 **Node conditions** reflect the current status of the node, with periodic and configurable **healthiness checks** performed by the virtual kubelet to assess the reachability of the remote API server.
-This allows to mark the node as *not ready* in case of repeated failures, triggering the standard Kubernetes eviction strategies based on the configured *pod tolerations* (e.g., to enforce service continuity).
+This allows marking the node as *not ready* in case of repeated failures, triggering the standard Kubernetes eviction strategies based on the configured *pod tolerations* (e.g., to enforce service continuity).

 Finally, each virtual node includes a set of **characterizing labels** (e.g., geographical region, underlying provider, ...) suggested by the remote cluster.
 This enables the enforcement of **fine-grained scheduling policies** (e.g., through *affinity* constraints), in addition to playing a key role in the namespace extension process presented below.

+Starting from Liqo 1.0, there is the possibility to create multiple virtual nodes associated with the same remote provider cluster.
+Refer to the [advanced offloading](/advanced/peering/namespace-offloading.md) page for additional info.

 (FeatureOffloadingNamespaceExtension)=